-- each director of a corporate Regulated Fund or corporate IPF which is not a sub-threshold AIFM; and - the directors and 10%-plus beneficial owners of any Jersey service provider to a Regulated Fund which is seeking an FSB Licence.
+- each director of a corporate Regulated Fund or corporate JPF which is not a sub-threshold AIFM; and - the directors and 10%-plus beneficial owners of any Jersey service provider to a Regulated Fund which is seeking an FSB licence.

-These should be submitted in advance of the fund application, as the JFSC's regulatory checks typically take four to six weeks where the proposed director is not already known to them.
-The requirement for personal questionnaires does not apply to JPFs unless marketed into the EU/EEA and not sub-threshold.
-JPFs are subject to a fast-track process whereby the JPF's proposed DSP makes an application via the JFSC's online portal.
+These should be submitted in advance of the fund application, as the JFSC's regulatory checks typically take four to six weeks where the proposed director is not already known to it.
+The requirement for personal questionnaires does not apply to JPFs, unless marketed into the EU/EEA and not sub-threshold.
+A JPF is subject to a fast-track process whereby the JPF's proposed "designated service provider" makes an application via the JFSC's online portal.

-In respect of a Regulated Fund, a formal application to the JFSC would follow, enclosing (among other things) the fund's offering document and the relevant JFSC application forms.
+In respect of a Regulated Fund, a formal application to the JFSC enclosing (among other things) the fund's offering document and the relevant JFSC application forms would follow.
 The cost of the application will vary according to the number of pools of assets (if the fund is an umbrella fund) and the fund's intended Jersey service providers.